Senator questions Spotify about podcasts promoting online drug sales

 Hassan has asked Spotify to respond by June 12.

-CNN has reached out to Spotify for comment regarding the letter.
 In a statement to CNN last week, a Spotify spokesperson said: “We are constantly working to detect and remove violating content across our service.”
+In response to Hassan’s letter, the company reiterated that statement, and a spokesperson added that such content also exists on other platforms and that the company has earned no revenue from the phony podcasts.

 The-CNN-Wire